ItzELECTR0/TWAOS/README.md

 Welcome to <b>2066</b>, where every person is born with a unique <b>power</b>.
 <br>You take on the role of <b>Sip Dorian</b>, a boy who appears to be cursed with the weakest of all abilities: <b>lightning</b>.
 <br>A gift from the <b>Electrinity</b>, a deity who praises itself for what it created.
-<br>Sip's life begins in a small, isolated cabin in a forest, at a time he didn't know what was being asked of him by the Electrinity.
+<br>Sip's life begins in a small, isolated cabin in a forest, at a time he didn't know what was being asked of him.
 <br>But after what it told him, he just wanted a peaceful existence.
 However, it refused.
 <br>Guided by the <b>mystery</b> of his own mind, Sip tries to avoid confrontation, and unnecessary attention.
-But that doesn't last long.
-<br>And he is forced to face the dark truths about his world, himself, and whatever is beyond that.
+<br>But that doesn't last long.
+And he is forced to face the dark truths about his world, himself, and whatever is beyond that.
 <br>Will he rise to become the hero the world needs?
 Will he finally <b>feel</b> the way he wants to?
 Or will he remain the <b>same</b>.
-Forever.
+<br>Forever.

 ## THE GAMEPLAY